sumit2011/sumit2011.github.io/single_linked_list/index.md

 struct Node *head = NULL;
 ```
 ## 3. Insertion
 An insertion operation in a single linked list involves adding a new node to the list.
 For this first you have to create a `newnode` and then insert this node where you want.
-There are several ways to do this:
+There are several ways to insert a node in the list:
  1. At the beginning of the list
  2. At the end of the list
  3. At a specific position of the list

 ### 3.1 Insertion at Begining
-To insert a new node at the beginning of the list, you need to create a new node and set it's next pointer to point to the current head of the list.
-Then, you can set the head of the list to the new node.
-You also have to check whether the first node is present or not in the list or we can say list is empty or not.
+To insert a new `node` at the beginning of the list, you need to create a `newnode` and set it's next pointer to point to the current `head` of the list.
+Then, you can set the `head` of the list to the `newnode`.
+You also have to check whether the first `node` is present or not in the list or we can say list is empty or not.
 ```c
 // insertion at begining
 void insertAtBeg(int value)